erincr/ptLasso/README.md

 remotes::install_github("erincr/ptLasso")
 ```

-Alternatively, you can download or clone this repo, cd into the director containing it, and use:
+Alternatively, you can download or clone this repo, cd into the directory containing it, and use:

 ```R CMD build ptLasso``